Wadaboa/flatland-challenge/README.md

   pyenv install 3.8.1
 ```

-This commands will install the latest `TK` version and bind its sources to the Python build.
+These commands will install the latest `TK` version and bind its sources to the Python build.
 In this example, `Python 3.8.1` was used, along with `flatland-rl 2.1.10` (since the latest `flatland-rl 2.2.2` has a bug with SVG rendering).